AyjuYaas/AyjuYaas/Readme.md

 ## Hello There

 ### Who Am I?
-Just a Student who is thrilled to learn & experience.
+Just a Student who's thrilled to learn & eager for any new experiences.

 ### What I've Worked With: